 Example: Motivated and driven individual who thrives in fast-paced environments looking for a position as a network engineer.

 If you go to someone’s profile you’ll notice that under their picture there is often a headline and a “subheadline”.
 Usually, people use the headline area to write their current title.
-However, if you currently don’t have any title, or your title doesn’t relate to the IT field, use this 120 characters as a catchy intro of your soft skills that positions yourself as a benefit to any company.
+However, if you currently don’t have any title, or your title doesn’t relate to the IT field, use this space for a catchy intro of your soft skills that positions yourself as a benefit to any company.

 The “subheadline” is reserved for the first two lines of your LinkedIn profile “summary.”
 People misuse this feature a lot.
 For example, using it to brag about their accomplishments and how great they are (no one cares).